 We just got a lot of snow, a bit of ice, and a lot of cold weather.

 We all know that Kansas weather is unpredictable and at times, vicious.
-And, the February 2021 storm has been nothing short of freezing, icy, snowy, and not a lot of fun.
+And, the last few February storms has been nothing short of freezing, icy, snowy, and not a lot of fun.

 Pool maintenance in the winter and after a snow storm is different that what you’d do after a rain storm.
 In this article, we look at what to do with your pool after the snow.